Deaf, deaf and Hard of Hearing

 Make adjustments to activities and equipment

-- Support children to develop the skills needed to understand and solve interpersonal problems.
+- Support learners to develop the skills needed to understand and solve interpersonal problems.
 For example, teach students how to apologise, share, cooperate and understand others’ perspectives.
 You can also teach students how to recognise and regulate their emotions.
-Use a combination of direct instruction, role playing, modelling and stories.
+Use a combination of direct instruction, role playing, modelling, video modelling and stories.

 Best practice tips